 David and Veronda Durden (U.S. Supreme Court case 17441-09) contributed $25,171 to their church a few years ago, taking the itemized tax deduction for the donation.
 The IRS challenged their deduction on a technicality, and the Tax Court sided with the IRS in 2012

-As we head into the 2013 tax season, CPA should tell clients to be sure they won’t be hit with a Durden-style disallowance for a charitable donation.
+As we head into the 2013 tax season, Accountant should tell clients to be sure they won’t be hit with a Durden-style disallowance for a charitable donation.

 These steps are spelled out by the IRS.
 The taxpayer needs a “contemporaneous written acknowledgment” of the contribution.
 Viera explains that this is a document from the recipient of the donation which must include: